Online Services Frequently Asked Questions

 Q: Can I determine the frequency of payments?

 A: Yes.
-You can schedule a one-time payment or weekly, bi-weekly, semi-monthly, monthly, quarterly, semi-annual and annual recurring payments for the same amount.
+You can schedule a one-time payment or recurring payments for the same amount.
 The final payment of a recurring payment is designated by an expiration date.

 Q: How can I tell if my payee will be paid by check or electronically?

 A: When you initially establish your payees, the system determines if the payee will accept electronic payments.
 If the payee does not accept electronic payments, they will receive a check.
-On the main BillPay page, to the right of the payee name, you will see either a C for check or an E for electronic.
-Note: If your check payee decides to accept electronic payments at a later date, the system will notify you of this change.
-The system checks for new electronic payees every 30 days.
+On the main payments dashboard, you will see either check or electronic under your payee.
+Note: If, at a later date, a check payee decides to accept electronic payments, your payee will automatically be switched to an electronic payee.
+The system periodically checks for new electronic payees.

 Q: Is it possible to cancel or stop a payment?